Banane9/NeosEditorTabbing/README.md

 Editor Tabbing
 ==============

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that lets you move between text inputs.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that lets you move between text inputs using (Shift +) Tab.

-Due to all the actions bound to tab, it sadly wasn't possible to set up the default tab / shift+tab behavior.
-Depending on the configuration, tab either moves only forwards, or tab moves backwards and enter forwards.
+The mod detects when Steam Overlay could be triggered by Shift + Enter and has a toggle option to only use just Enter to move to the next field and just Tab to move back when both are the case.

 ## Installation